 The Dramatic Beauty and Strength of Tigerwood

 Tigerwood is an exotic wood species that is best known for its beautiful grain.
-With its deep reddish/orange background with dark vein striping, it is a dramatic and durable hardwood.
+With its deep reddish/orange background with dark vein stripes, it is a dramatic and durable hardwood.

 With trees growing up to a height of 80 feet or more, it can be found in the top canopy of forests as well as the lower story and has no special soil requirements.
 In fact, its growing popularity has led to export restrictions in Africa from some regions to limit over-cutting and excessive logging.

-Tigerwood is considered very dense and heavy with a Janka hardness up to 2160 depending upon the growing region (67% harder than Red Oak at 1210) and has a specific gravity of 0.45.
-It is naturally resistant to rot and decay and will not attract mold and fungus growth, which makes it extremely popular not only for exterior use, but also for furniture work, veneers, flooring and other wood projects where the dramatic look gives certain flair to the finished product.
+Tigerwood is considered very dense and heavy with a Janka hardness up to 2160 depending on the growing region (67% harder than Red Oak at 1210) and has a specific gravity (SG) of 0.45.
+It is naturally resistant to rot and decay and will not attract mold and fungus growth, which makes it extremely popular not only for exterior use but also for furniture work, veneers, flooring and other wood projects where the dramatic look gives a certain flair to the finished product.